 Program description and rationale

 To graduate with a Bachelor of Education (Primary) students are required to complete 32 units, including discipline-specific curriculum and pedagogical studies and a primary specialisation.

 The learning/subject areas available for the primary specialisations are:

-The Bachelor of Education (Primary) includes 80 days of supervised professional experience in primary schools and alternative educational settings and a 20-day supervised internship.
+The Bachelor of Education (Primary) includes 80 days of supervised professional experience in primary schools and alternative educational settings.

 For further information including entry requirements and career opportunities, please visit: https://www.usq.edu.au/study/degrees/bachelor-of-education-primary

 UniSQ Bachelor of Education (Primary) graduates have successfully passed the national literacy and numeracy test (LANTITE), the final Queensland Professional Experience Reporting Framework (QPERF) and the Graduate Teaching Performance Assessment (GTPA).

 * Nationally accredited ITE programs delivered in Queensland are subject to ongoing monitoring, including: